Individuals may consider running for one of the following offices:

 - a candidate who failed to file the necessary financial statement(s) in the last Municipal election or by-election.

-- is a Canadian citizen; is at least 18 years old;
+- is at least 18 years old;

 - is a resident of board's area of jurisdiction;